-Ashtvakrasana is a balancing asana and comes under an advanced Hatha Yoga pose.
-It is practiced after balancing on hands which requires a lot of strengthing on forearms and elbows.
-Before practicing Ashtvakrasana, it is highly recommended to practice Bakasana.
+It is a balancing asana and comes under an advanced Hatha Yoga pose.
+It is practised after balancing on hands which requires a lot of strength on forearms and elbows.
+Before practising it, it is highly recommended to practice Bakasana and Chaturanga Dandasana.

-Ashtvakrasana should be practiced in between the session after a proper warm up and finishing the basic series of Asanas.
+Ashtvakrasana should be practised in between the session after a proper warm-up and finishing the basic series of Asanas.
 There should be involvement of practice of wrists movements, shoulders rotation, elbows extensions and stretching the arms.
-The sequence of practicing Ashtvakrasana will be as follow: –
+The sequence of practising it will be as follow: –

-- Ashtvakrasna is balancing on palms, there should be a lot practice of Crow Pose.
-It prepares the body to adopt the working of Eight-Angle pose.
+- Ashtvakrasna is balancing on palms, there should be a lot of practice of Crow Pose.
+It prepares the body to adopt the working of the Eight-Angle pose.

-- Shift all the body weight on forearms, lean forward and pay attention on the forefingers.
+- Shift all the body weight on forearms, lean forward and pay attention to the forefingers.
 It is very important to make a firm grip over there.

-- Slowly lift up one of the legs, make proper balance on the palms and lift up other leg as well.
+- Slowly lift up one of the legs, make proper balance on the palms and lift up another leg as well.

 - As both legs will be together, whole body weight will be shifted on the arms.
-It is very important to pay attention.
+It is very important to pay attention to.

-- To hold posture for 20 to 30 seconds with normal breathing and not to push Sacrum.
-Enlarge the spinal cord and to release pressure from lumbar region.
+- To hold the posture for 20 to 30 seconds with normal breathing and not to push Sacrum.
+Enlarge the spinal cord and to release pressure from the lumbar region.

-Eight-Angle pose involves strength, resistance power, balancing and flexibility.
-There are so many advantages of practicing Ashtvakrasana and these are: –
+The eight-Angle pose or Astavakrasana involves strength, resistance power, balancing and flexibility.
+There are so many benefits of practising Ashtvakrasana and these are: –

-- Ashtvakrasana develops more strength on the wrists and elbows.
+- It develops more strength on the wrists and elbows.

-- There is a fast blood circulation on abdomen which is very effective for intestines and spleen.
+- There is fast blood circulation on the abdomen which is very effective for the intestines and spleen.

 - Ashtvakrasana activates Mooladhara (root channel) and Manipur Chakra (solar-plexus channel).

-- It makes spine more flexible and allows blood to circulate on Pelvis.
+- It makes the spine more flexible and allows blood to circulate on Pelvis.